Shubham7806171/AI-Engineer-Case-Study/README.md

 requirements.txt     # Dependencies
 ```

 The **Streamlit frontend is already provided**.
+Feel free to modify the frontend.
-You implement the backend
+You have to implement the backend
 function `triage_inquiry(query, top_k, confidence_threshold)` in `app/app.py`
 (you may delegate to `src/main.py`).